dcfrenci/AdventOfCode2023/README.md

 * [Day Eight](https://github.com/dcfrenci/AdventOfCode2023#day-day4---scratchcards)
 * [Day Nine](https://github.com/dcfrenci/AdventOfCode2023#day-day4---scratchcards)

-# Day day1 - Trebuchet?!
+# Day One - Trebuchet?!
 --- Part One ---

 Something is wrong with global snow production, and you've been selected to take a look.
 The Elves have even given you a map; on it, they've used stars to mark the top fifty locations that are likely to be having problems.